punkish/punkish/entries/O/OV/OVO/Ovo-je-zivot/index.md

     <figcaption>Bosnia, at the crossroads of the past and the future</figcaption>
 </figure>

 I am under no illusion that it will be easy.
 The jump from being able to pronounce a few words correctly or identify a few musicians to actually making my way into the culture and the lives of the people, that leap is pretty big.
 Maybe it is not love (yet).
 Perhaps I am smitten, overcome with infatuation. but there is nothing wrong with infatuation as it can lead to a lifelong love.
 Just like fate and faith, infatuation and love too are cousins.
 The former shows me what is possible, but then I have to make it happen through a lifelong of nurturing, driven probably by both fate and faith.
 I don’t know if I will succeed but I have to try.
 As Krishna said in Bhagvadgita, I have to stop worrying about the results and just do what I believe is required of me.
 All I can do is to make my friendship and love available.
 The rest is not my concern.
-Ovo je život.
+Ovo je život. Čekam te na starom mjestu tamo gde prijateljstvo počinje.

 •